 (f1) It is not surprising (not a surprise) that winters are warmer.

 It will be observed here that after it is there is commonly an adjective instead of a noun (though this is not compulsory), and that no preposition is involved.
-The verb at the end has either to or that (-ing is also possible instead of to, depending on meaning – see the post on “it” sentences for an explanation).

 My intuition as an experienced English speaker is that it beginnings are more frequent than there ones.
 One possible reason for the there option might be the fact that it at the start of a sentence has a very common alternative use – back-referring instead of forward-referring – which might confuse the reader when there is a preceding noun which it could be understood as referring to.
 Choosing the there option in such situations can guard against misinterpretation.